jared-richard-clarke/list-builder/README.md

 ## List Comprehensions

-List comprehensions are syntactic sugar for processing lists in a monadic context.
-The monadic context for lists is non-determinism.
+The List monad embodies the strategy of combining a chain of non-deterministic computations by applying the operations to all possible values at each step.
+A list comprehension is syntactic sugar over a list in a monadic context.

 > One use of functions which return lists is to represent ambiguous computations — that is computations
 > which may have 0, 1, or more allowed outcomes.
 In a computation composed from ambigous subcomputations,